TheirStack/data-engineer-2025-test/README.md

 The goal of this test is to build an **entity resolution system** for a table with **company data**.
 In the table, companies may appear multiple times, with information coming from multiple sources, and the same company may have multiple names.
 Also, multiple companies may have the same name.
-Jump to the [some particularities about the data](#some-particularities-about-the-data) part to learn more.
+Jump to the ["some considerations about the data"](#some-considerations-about-the-data) part to learn more.

 ## Input